 A container of powdered sour cream can be reconstituted just like powdered milk.
 Tuck it in the cupboard and you'll always have sour cream on hand.
 You can make as much or as little as you need so there's never any waste.

 You're not necessarily stuck with using heavy cream, whipping cream, or one of the low-fat ingredients, either...unless you want your sour cream to come out as thick as possible.
 Raw cream can be used instead, although it will have the same thinning effect as milk, half-and-half, or light cream.

 You can even use a starter culture instead of the buttermilk, and this offers some nice probiotic advantages.
 But using ultra-pasteurized cream isn't recommended.
 The results can be iffy.

 Need Something That You Can Use Right Now?

 If you don't have time to make sour cream from scratch—you want to serve it tonight, not tomorrow night—you can use plain yogurt in its place in many recipes.
 Use equal parts, the same amount of yogurt as the sour cream that's called for.

 And you can generally keep your homemade product refrigerated and ready to use for up to two weeks.
 Of course, sooner is always better than later, but feel free to go ahead and make your sour cream in advance.
-Or if you ever find yourself with a little extra, try using your sour cream in these recipes.
 You might be surprised at how much it elevates even the simplest of dishes.